AI for Cultural Heritage

 Between the lines with Sol LeWitt

-Go far beyond a museum visit or art history book with a new app developed in collaboration with the Sol LeWitt Estate.
+Go beyond a museum visit or book with an app developed in collaboration with the Sol LeWitt Estate.
 Microsoft AI allows audiences to discover the process, life, and works of this legendary artist and pioneer of Minimalism and Conceptual art like never before.

 How AI is helping revitalize languages in northern Canada